wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;How does one go beyond the need of help?
 And can one help another to do so?

-**M:**&ensp;When you have understood that all existence, in separation and limitation, is painful, and when you are willing and able to live integrally, in oneness with all life, as pure being, you have gone beyond all need of help.
-You can help another by precept and example and, above all, by your being.
+**M:**&ensp;When you have understood that all existence, in separation and limitation, is painful, and when you are willing and able to live integrally, in oneness with all life, as pure beïng, you have gone beyond all need of help.
+You can help another by precept and example and, above all, by your beïng.
 You cannot give what you do not have and you don’t have what you are not.
 You can only give what you are — and of that you can give limitlessly.

 **Q:**&ensp;But, is it true that all existence is painful?